NWebsec/Docs/source/nwebsec/getting-started.rst

     Install-Package NWebsec.AspNetCore.Mvc.TagHelpers

 Now it's time to start securing your application!
-It's good practice to remove the version headers added by ASP.NET and IIS, so you'd want to *suppress version headers* for your web application.
-The NuGet installation procedure will make some modifications to the web.config to disable version headers.
+It's good practice to not leak information through the referer (sic.) header, this is managed with the `Referrer-Policy` header.

-To avoid various attacks carried out through iframes, the *X-Frame-Options header* should be enabled.
-MIME sniffing is a source to many problems, including security issues, so you'd want to run with the *X-Content-Type-Options header*.
+To avoid various attacks carried out through iframes, the `X-Frame-Options header` should be enabled.
+MIME sniffing is a source to many problems, including security issues, so you'd want to run with the `X-Content-Type-Options header`.

-For applications that run over SSL/TLS, you should most definitely employ the *Strict-Transport-Security header* — instructing the browser to interact with anything on your domain over a secured connection only.
+For applications that run over SSL/TLS, you should most definitely employ the `Strict-Transport-Security header` — instructing the browser to interact with anything on your domain over a secured connection only.

 Unless your application needs to redirect users to arbitrary sites on the internet, you'd want *redirect validation* enabled.
 There might be a few sites you'd want to whitelist for redirects, in particular if you use WIF or Google/Facebook/any other external authentication provider.
 Consult :doc:`Redirect-validation` if you run into trouble.